MSaranyan/How-Diffusion-Models-Work/README.md

 # Building Diffusion Model from Scratch

-Welcome to the "How-Diffusion-Models-Work" course repository.
-This course is designed to teach how to construct a diffusion model from the ground up.
+Welcome to the "How-Diffusion-Models-Work" repository.
+This is designed to teach how to construct a diffusion model from the ground up.

-## Course Overview
+## Repository Overview

-In this course:
+In this Repository:

-- Explore the cutting-edge world of diffusion-based generative AI and create your own diffusion model from scratch.
+- Explore the diffusion-based generative AI and create diffusion model from scratch.
-- Gain deep familiarity with the diffusion process and the models driving it, going beyond pre-built models and APIs.
+- Gain familiarity with the diffusion process and the models going beyond pre-built models and APIs.
-- Acquire practical coding skills by working through labs on sampling, training diffusion models, building neural networks for noise prediction, and adding context for personalized image generation.
+- Codes on sampling, training diffusion models, building neural networks for noise prediction, and adding context for personalized image generation.

 ## Repository Contents